agtzdimi/vanilla-js/README.md

 -   Create the `control.html` and `variant1.html`.
 Folowing the design we have created the two variations and try to modularize as much as possible in vanilla js the common components.

-A note here is that the design was not responsive so we had to make adjustments on lower pixel devices.
-Also for the select component we have created a new one as `<select> > <options>` is not configurable :disappointed: cause it is rendered from the OS.
-Also on the values mentioned in the design of the select options were different than the above design so I put some random values.

 -   App rotation between `control.html` and `variant1.html` in `/pricing` ensuring 50% split of the users for each page:

     -   The approach here was rather simple.
 Our application will store in memory the total number of users visited the application.